TheOnlyZac/sly-string-toolkit/README.md

 # Usage

-1. Install Python 3.8.
+1. Install Python 3.8 or higher.

 2. Clone the repository with `git clone https://github.com/theonlyzac/sly-string-toolkit.git`

+3. Install the dependencies with `pip install -r requirements.txt`

-3. Place your `strings.csv` file with custom strings in the same folder as the script.
+4. Place your `strings.csv` file with custom strings in the same folder as the script.

-4. Run `python main.py` and follow the prompts.
+5. Run `python main.py` and follow the prompts.

-5. Copy the `.pnach` files to your `pcsx2/cheats` folder and start the game.
+6. Copy the `.pnach` files to your `pcsx2/cheats` folder and start the game.

 ## Assembling the .s file